cloudposse/docs/content/kubernetes/resource-management.md

 ## How can we tell if we're oversubscribed on CPU/Memory?

 By inspecting a "Node" in the kubernetes dashboard, it's really easy to tell if a cluster is oversubscribed.
 In the example below, we can see that pods have requested 54% of available CPU, but the hard limit has been set to 100% of available CPU.
-This means, that nothing else should be scheduled do this node as 100% of total available capacity has been allocated.
+This means, that nothing else should be scheduled to this node as 100% of total available capacity has been allocated.

 In terms of memory, we see that all pods of a total memory limit of 4.3GB, which is 113% of available resources.
 This means the cluster is overcommitted in terms of the maximum permitted amount of memory.
 In terms of actually requested memory, we're still under the threshold.